 In 2013, Memphis receivers caught 148 passes for 1687 yards.
 The group played a role in then, freshman quarterback Paxton Lynch becoming just the second rookie signal caller to pass for over 2,000 yards.

 In Wiggins’ first season as the Tigers’ wide receivers coach in 2012, the University of Memphis raised total offense production in conference games by 26 percent over the previous season.

 Memphis averaged 327.1 yards per game from 243 yards an outing the previous year.
 For the year, the Tigers averaged 313.33 yards of total offense during the 2012 season.
 The season total represented a 44-yard improvement from the 2011 season.

 Memphis’ 71.43 fourth-down efficiency percentage ranked tied for seventh nationally.
 Only five teams converted on fourth down more times than the Tigers.

-Memphis' 4-8 record last year marked the program's best finish since 2008.
-The Tigers won more conference games in 2012 than the previous three seasons combined, posting a 4-4 record in the program's final season in Conference USA.
+Memphis’ 4-8 record in 2012, at the time marked the program’s best finish since 2008.
+The Tigers won more conference games in 2012 than the previous three seasons combined, posting a 4-4 record in the program’s final season in Conference USA.